“NO BETTER ADDRESS!”

 Whilst the Cecil stagnated under the mismanagement of the Marchenas, the El Minzah went from strength to strength!
 It too proved innovative in the services it provided to its clients.
 In 1933 it opened an art gallery, under the management of Monsieur Marcel Levy, which held regular exhibitions (113, 114) and shortly thereafter it began to host weekly Sunday tea dances (116).
 Its partner hotel, the Villa de France, under the O’Briens, boasted a ladies’ hairdresser offering the “latest and best permanent waving, for One Pound One Shilling.”
 (113). (the equivalent of 150€ in today’s values).

 By the mid 1930s the Hotel Cecil, which less than a decade earlier had counted His Serene Highness Prince Murat (81), the Marques de Hara (67), the Marquis and Marquise de Crequi-Montford (73), the Marquis de Mos (85), the Marques de Lazengren (72), the Marques de Pontejos (88) the Comte and Comtesse de Harcourt (85), the Conde de Barbate (82), the Comte de Pomeru (81), the Conde and Condessa di San Luis (74), the Marquis of Bute (66), the Earl of Airlie (85), the Earl of Selborne (66), Lord Killanin (82), Viscount Peel (82), Lady Malmesbury (84), Lady Munro (86), Lady de Roebeck (86), and the Baron and Baroness Aersen Beyern (90) amongst its’ clientele, had been completely eclipsed.
 From the departure of the O’Briens in October 1930 until December 1935 it failed to be mentioned even once in the columns of THE TANGIER GAZETTE.
 Neither was in mentioned in a survey of the selected years 1940, 1945, 1950 or 1955.
 Quite simply the Cecil simply ceased to exist so far as ‘International Society’ was concerned.
+However, on April 9, 1947, in an ironic twist, the British owned hotel, which had hosted many European statesmen through its doors, welcomed Sultan Mohammed V. He came to Tangier to make his historic speech at Grand Socco (now called Place du 9 Avril 1947) calling for Moroccan independence.
 Tragically, what had once been one of the great institutions of Tangier, the favoured venue for the ‘grande monde’, went into a prolonged decline from which it emerged, in the 1960s, as just another non-descript Tangier tourist hotel.

 The following lists have been extracted from references published in AL-MOGHREB AL-AKSA between the opening of the Hotel Cecil in 1899 and 1908, and from THE TANGIER GAZETTE between 1923-1924 and 1930-1934.